EricJilot/SmartThings.BatteryMonitor/README.md

                     Removed status page
                     Improved formatting of status page
                     Added low, medium, high thresholds
+					Handle battery status strings of OK and Low

 The latest version of this file can be found at: https://github.com/notoriousbdg/SmartThings.BatteryMonitor